First-Order Logical Duality

 From a logical point of view, Stone duality for Boolean algebras relates theories in classical propositional logic and their collections of models.
 The theories can be seen as presentations of Boolean algebras, and the collections of models can be topologized in such a way that the theory can be recovered from its space of models.
 The situation can be cast as a formal duality relating two categories of syntax and semantics, mediated by homming into a common dualizing object, in this case $2$.

-In the present work, we generalize the entire arrangement from propositional to first-order logic.
+In the present work, we generalize the entire arrangement from propositional to first-order logic, using a representation result of Butz and Moerdijk.
 Boolean algebras are replaced by Boolean categories presented by theories in first-order logic, and spaces of models are replaced by topological groupoids of models and their isomorphisms.
-A duality between the resulting categories of syntax and semantics, expressed first in the form of a contravariant adjunction, is established by homming into a common dualizing object, now $\Sets$, regarded once as a boolean category, and once as a groupoid equipped with an intrinsic topology.
+A duality between the resulting categories of syntax and semantics, expressed primarily in the form of a contravariant adjunction, is established by homming into a common dualizing object, now $\Sets$, regarded once as a boolean category, and once as a groupoid equipped with an intrinsic topology.

 The overall framework of our investigation is provided by topos theory.
 Direct proofs of the main results are given, but the specialist will recognize toposophical ideas in the background.
 Indeed, the duality between syntax and semantics is really a manifestation of that between algebra and geometry in the two directions of the geometric morphisms that lurk behind our formal theory.
-Along the way, we construct the classifying topos of a decidable coherent theory out of its groupoid of models via a simplified covering theorem for coherent toposes.
+Along the way, we give an elementary proof of Butz and Moerdijk's result in logical terms.

 \textbf{Keywords:} First-order logic, duality; categorical logic; topos theory; topological semantics.